 - Reduce the impact of short-term surges in customer support requests

 Not all organizations will make use of the same features.
-Some businesses rely heavily on social media.
-Others use email or their own ticketing systems.
-Having access to metrics from those tools and the ability to streamline their use is what makes marketing automation tools so useful.
+Some businesses rely heavily on social media, while others use email or their own ticketing systems.
+Having access to metrics from those tools and the ability to streamline their use is what makes marketing automation so useful.

 Effective marketing means sending communications that help the user, rather than simply trying to sell them something.
-Visualization tools for HubSpot, MailChimp, Marketo and other popular mailing list tools make it possible for marketing teams to understand the effectiveness of their existing communications at a glance.
+Visualization tools for HubSpot, MailChimp, Marketo and other popular email automation tools make it possible for marketing teams to understand the effectiveness of their existing communications at a glance.

-When used properly, automation saves time and money and improves the overall experience people have with a brand.
-Used incorrectly, automation could hamper a brand or simply waste resources.
+When used properly, automated digital marketing saves time and money and improves the overall experience people have with a brand.
+Used incorrectly, automation could hamper an organization or waste resources.

-Lechner-Becker describes a good example of using marketing automation in a workflow as:
+Lechner-Becker described a good example of using marketing automation in a workflow as: